truenas/documentation/content/SCALE/SCALEUIReference/Storage/_index.md

 The **Create Pool** button in the center of the screen opens the **[Pool Manager]({{< relref "PoolCreateWizardScreens.md" >}})** screen.

 ## Storage Dashboard
-The **Storage Dashboard** has four buttons at the top right of the screen that provide access to pool and disk functions:
+The **Storage Dashboard** has buttons at the top right of the screen that provide access to pool and disk functions:

 * {{< expand "Import Pool (Click to expand)" "v" >}}

-  The **Import Pool** button opens the **Import Pool** screen.
+  The **Import Pool** button opens the **Import Pool** sidebar.

   {{< trueimage src="/images/SCALE/Storage/ImportPoolScreen.png" alt="Import Pool Screen" id="Import Pool Screen" >}}

   Select a pool from the **Pool** dropdown list.
+  These are ZFS storage pools previously created and stored on disks connected to the TrueNAS system.
-These are pools that TrueNAS detects as present on the system but not yet connected in TrueNAS.
+  TrueNAS detects these as present on the system but not yet connected in TrueNAS.

   **Import** starts the process to connect the pool in TrueNAS and bring it into SCALE.
-  Import also reconnects pools after users reinstall or upgrade their TrueNAS system.
   {{< /expand >}}

 * **Disks** opens the **[Disks]({{< relref "DisksScreen.md" >}})** screen with options to manage individual disks connected to the TrueNAS storage array.